Washburn Island, Massachusetts: History

 Washburn Island was originally named Menauhant by the native people.
 At some points in time the island was owned as land by people.
 The island at one point had three farms on the island in the mid-nineteenth century, and parts of the island were cleared of trees in order to fit the farms as well as space for cattle to graze.
-Two of the three farms didn't last see the end of the century.
+Two of the three farms didn't last to see the end of the century.

 The island was one of the last undeveloped coastal properties on Cape Cod.
 Washburn Island is bordered by the Seapit River and Eel Pond.

-Various coastal storms caused the island to reconnect and separate from the mainland on and off, but it as of now it is a true island.
+Various coastal storms caused the island to reconnect and separate from the mainland on and off, but, as of now, it is a true island.

 Artifacts dating back 450–1000 years, including hammer flakes and shell middens, have been found on the island.

 In 1983, The Commonwealth of Massachusetts acquired the island in order to make it a state park of the state park system.